Research Security

 Why is it important?

-It’s a changing environment, and new federal, state, and sponsoring agency rules, regulations, and guidance are being released very frequently.
-It covers areas that have been part of federal regulations for a long time (export control), areas of known shortcomings across our nation (cybersecurity), and previously not often discussed issues – international travel recommendations and limitations, as well as the importance of knowing your potential collaborator and visitor and the effect of your international collaboration on your future U.S. federal funding opportunities.
+The academic research security field is changing rapidly as new federal, state, and sponsoring agency rules, regulations, and guidance are being released very frequently.
+Research security covers areas that have been part of federal regulations for a long time (export control), areas of known shortcomings across our nation (cybersecurity), and previously not often discussed issues – international travel recommendations and limitations, as well as the importance of knowing your potential collaborator and visitor and the effect of your international collaboration on your future U.S. federal funding opportunities.

 Regulatory Background

-Select actions that have been already taken by the Congress and the executive branch to try to maintain the benefits of an open research ecosystem while attempting to protect it from federal threats:
+Select actions the Congress and the Executive Branch have taken to maintain the benefits of an open research ecosystem while attempting to protect it from federal threats:

 Who to Contact at the UM